Canadian workers are enslaved by e-mail and suffering physical and mental disorders because of it, a Canadian report concludes.

 However, technology such as RIM’s Blackberry actually helps alleviate some of the pressure on the connected individual, Guibert said.
 Not only does it allow users to choose what messages they would like to receive through preset filters, it can make good use of downtime so that messages are not accumulating unchecked at an unattended office.

 “While you’re waiting in line at a car rental or at a hotel or an airport…you can get two or three messages in that period of time, but if you were to wait until the end of the day, you would need a half hour or an hour’s worth of investment to go through all that e-mail and respond,” Guibert said.

 Although people are continually seeking “places they can go to even breathe to get away from the mountain of information they’re trying to deal with,” Wilkerson said, the solution does not mean avoiding technology completely.

-“My advice is use that device, absolutely use it to do all those things with, but use it with the same level of common-sense that you use your car.
-Because we have a car we don’t stop walking places,” Wilkerson said, adding that this means sometimes simply turning the technology off.
+“My advice is use that device, absolutely use it to do all those things with, but use it with the same level of common sense that you use your car.
+Because we have a car, we don’t stop walking places,” Wilkerson said, adding that this means sometimes simply turning the technology off.

-He admits, though, that this is not always possible and so organizations must adopt protocols on how often technology should be used.
+He admitted, though, that this is not always possible and so organizations must adopt protocols on how often technology should be used.
 “For example, I think e-mail should be as much off limits after five or six in the afternoon, or during the night or at six o’clock in the morning, as the person’s own physical office space would be,” Wilkerson said.